bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 the side 30 pixels over.
 You&apos;ll also notice with this reset, my text goes right up against the side.
-So when you use a reset you always want to put that little spacing there so that your text doesn&apos;t come right up against the side of the window.
-All right, so here to figure out the width of my box now, my box is 340 plus 20 and actually it&apos;s 20 times two because it&apos;s left and right, so it&apos;s going to be 380 and then plus 10 left and right, so 20, so 400.
+So when you use a reset you always want to put that little spacing there so that your text doesn&apos;t come right up against the side of the window.</p>

+<p>All right, so here to figure out the
+width of my box now, my box is 340 plus 20 and actually it&apos;s 20 times two because it&apos;s left and right, so it&apos;s going to be 380 and then plus 10 left and right, so 20, so 400.
 So the total width there is 400